freedomofpress/securedrop-docs/docs/admin/workstation_reference/managing_clipboard.rst

 Managing Clipboard Access
 =========================

 Every VM in Qubes has its own clipboard, similar to the clipboard of a Mac, Windows or Linux computer.
 For example, if you used the default ``work`` VM to browse the web and wanted to copy text from one browser window to another, you would use the ``Ctrl+C`` and ``Ctrl+V`` keyboard shortcuts to copy and paste.
-This type of clipboard usage -- copy and paste in the same VM -- also works in all VMs that are part of SecureDrop Workstation.
+This type of clipboard usage -- copy and paste in the same VM -- also works in all VMs that are part of a SecureDrop Workstation.

 In addition, Qubes supports copying information *between* VMs.
 This is done by using `special keyboard shortcuts <https://www.qubes-os.org/doc/copy-paste/>`_, ``Ctrl+Shift+C`` and ``Ctrl+Shift+V``, in a four-step process.
-By default, this is disabled for all VMs that are part of SecureDrop Workstation, consistent with the `principle of least privilege <https://en.wikipedia.org/wiki/Principle_of_least_privilege>`__.
+By default, this is disabled for all VMs that are part of a SecureDrop Workstation, consistent with the `principle of least privilege <https://en.wikipedia.org/wiki/Principle_of_least_privilege>`__.

 As an administrator, you should be aware of the following risks related to clipboard access before changing the default configuration: